unisonweb/website/src/compare-lang/unison-for-java-devs.md

 </div><div>

 In Java, functions are not first-class citizens.
-You can pass a `Function <A, B>` object as an argument to a method; however, in Java, you might employ a different pattern for code reuse, such as passing objects that implement a specific interface.
+You can pass a `Function <A, B>` object as an argument to a method; or you might employ a different pattern for code reuse, such as passing objects that implement a specific interface.

 ```java
 import java.util.function.Function;